LearnPlayAI/HeartCart/docs/proj/carts.md

 - [x] Document the current approach to discount calculations and price adjustments
 - [x] Evaluate the pros and cons of the current implementation

-#### Task 1.2: Define Strategy for Cart Persistence [NOT STARTED]
+#### Task 1.2: Define Strategy for Cart Persistence [COMPLETED]
-- [ ] Decide on persistence approach:
+- [x] Decide on persistence approach: **Option A: Full Database Persistence**
-  - Option A: Expand database schema to store discount information
-  - Option B: Keep calculations client-side but improve documentation and consistency
-- [ ] Document the selected approach with justification
+- [x] Document the selected approach with justification

+**Implementation Decision:**
+We will implement Option A: Full Database Persistence.
+This means:
+1. All discount information will be stored in the database
+2. No cart data will be persisted only in client-side memory
+3. The database schema will be extended to include discount fields
+4. This ensures data consistency and reliability across sessions and devices

+**Justification:**
+- Data consistency: Storing all information in the database ensures consistency
+- Session independence: Users can access their cart from any device with accurate pricing
+- Audit capability: Historical record of applied discounts provides better tracking
+- Checkout integrity: Ensures the final price at checkout matches what was displayed in the cart
+- Reliability: Prevents data loss if client-side state is cleared

 ### Phase 2: Schema and Type Updates